|Program Coordinator||Devon Duhaney, (845) 257-2853, firstname.lastname@example.org|

-In response to the regional need for professionals prepared to educate students of limited English proficiency, SUNY at New Paltz offers a Master of Science in Education in Second Language Education.
-This two-track, thirty-six credit program leads to certification (initial and professional) in English to Speakers of Other Languages (Pre K-12) or to an extension in Bilingual Education (Elementary and Secondary).
+In response to the regional need for professionals prepared to educate linguistically and culturally diverse students, SUNY New Paltz offers a Master of Science in Education in Second Language Education.
+This thirty-six credit program leads to certification (initial and professional) in English to Speakers of Other Languages (Pre K-12).

 - One official transcript of all undergraduate and graduate course work; the baccalaureate transcript should be from a regionally accredited institution with a minimum 3.0 cumulative grade point average in the major, and a 3.0 cumulative GPA overall.
 Candidates must have completed a baccalaureate degree with a concentration in one of the liberal arts or sciences.

 - Three letters of recommendation.

-For international students, the minimum scores required on the TOEFL are:
+- For international students, the minimum score of 90 on the internet-based TOEFL exam